enel-gdh-educational/katacoda-scenarios/version-control/multi-branching/05-checkout2_answer.md

 #### Solution

-You can try to bring all files back in one go using:
-`git checkout -- .`{{execute}}
+You can try to bring all files back in one go using `git checkout -- .`{{execute}}

 *OR*, one file at a time: